moji-2024/rna-seq-reanalysis/workflow/explanation/05_Explain_step5_quant_Report.md

 - **Integration with metadata**: treatments, conditions → biological conclusions.

 ---
+---

+# MultiQC Report Aggregation

+## Why MultiQC?
+RNA-seq pipelines generate a wide variety of logs and QC outputs (e.g., from alignment, quantification, trimming). **MultiQC** is a lightweight and modular tool that scans these outputs and compiles them into a single, interactive HTML report.
+This provides a **holistic quality assessment** across all samples in one place.

+- **Aggregates logs**: STAR / HISAT2 alignment rates, Salmon quant stats, FastQC reports, etc.
+- **Cross-sample comparison**: Quickly spot outliers in read quality, mapping rate, duplication, or bias.
+- **Reproducible reports**: Each run creates a timestamped HTML file for tracking.

+📌 **Case Study in this workflow**:
+After quantification with **Salmon**, MultiQC was run across the processed data directory.
+The generated report (`multiqc_YYYYMMDD.html`) is located in:

 ## Summary
 - ✅ Chose **Salmon** for fast, accurate, and bias-aware transcript quantification.